Point-of-view shot: Notable examples

 1927's Napoléon, directed by Abel Gance, is considered the first example of the POV technique in film.
 The camera was wrapped in sponge padding and mounted on a breastplate worn by main cameraman Jules Krugerg.
 Gance wrote in the technical scenario that the camera "defends itself as if it were Bonaparte himself... as if it were human.
 A punch in the lens.
 Arms at the side of the camera as if the camera itself had arms.
 [Krugerg] falls on the ground, struggles, gets up."
+Other early examples can be found in the silent horror film The Cat and the Canary (1927) and in the 1931 version of Dr. Jekyll and Mr. Hyde.